 I made my first party trip to Vegas six years ago.
 After ending a relationship, my friend and I decided we needed a girls’ getaway.
 (Las Vegas is the best medicine for that sort of thing.)
 Anyway, we were on a budget and ended up coming to town during the week.

 Oh, how wrong we were.
 Not only was there a fantastic crowd, but we had one of the best vacations of our lives.
-And now, partying at clubs on weekday nights (aka industry nights in Las Vegas) is my favorite tip to share with our clients.
-On these nights, you’ll find benefits like reduced bottle service prices, shorter wait times, and a higher level of customer service too.
+And now, partying at clubs on weekday nights (aka industry nights in Las Vegas) is my favorite tip to share with clients.
+On these nights, you’ll get perks like reduced bottle service prices, shorter wait times, and a higher level of customer service too.

 So, today I’m sharing everything there is to know about Las Vegas industry nights and why this is one of the best times you can go to a nightclub.